microsoft/vscode-wiki/Roadmap.md

 * :runner: Improve startup performance: keep start-up times within a predictable and suitable range for users across all platforms
 * Reduce resource/memory consumption: what can we do to reduce and control resource consumption of helper processes
 * Continue to improve accessibility, e.g. of the terminal, of the menu bar on Windows
-* Support language packs for community-contributed translation
+* :runner: Support language packs for community-contributed translation
 * Improve the Windows update experience
-* Improve serviceability by providing additional diagnostics
+* :runner: Improve serviceability by providing additional diagnostics

 ### Workbench